How to Optimize Your Ecommerce Checkout Process For Better Customer Experience in 2020

 This section shows customers all possible methods that can be employed to ship the package to them.

 Shipping options that are both fast and affordable can help avoid cart abandonment.
-Options such as 2-day shipping, same-day delivery, international shipping, or free delivery can entice your customers to continue with the purchase.
+Options such as 2-day, same-day, international, or free shipping can entice your customers to continue purchasing.

-Be sure to calculate your shipping costs, dimensional weight of the package, and shipping and handling charges while offering reduced shipping costs for your customers.
-This will help you balance the fees you will have to bear while shipping your customers’ packages.
+Be sure to calculate your shipping costs, the dimensional weight of the package, and shipping and handling charges while offering reduced shipping costs for your customers.
+This will help you balance the fees you must bear while shipping your customers’ packages.

 6. Preview order

 A preview order page helps your customer review what items he has ordered.
-It is helpful to add options to edit or delete individual items so that the cart can be easily modified.
+It is helpful to add options to edit or delete individual items to modify the cart easily.

-It could be annoying to have to delete the entire cart and start over again if there was a mistake in the order.
+If there was a mistake in the order, it could be unpleasant to delete the entire cart and start over again.
 Make this step user-friendly and straightforward.

-This page could also be the point at which the customers rethink their orders and decide not to go ahead.
-Make sure that the call to action is evident at the end of the page so that customers can quickly move on to the next step of the checkout process.
+This page could also be where the customers rethink their orders and decide not to proceed.
+Make sure that the call to action is evident at the end of the page so that customers can quickly move on to the next checkout process step.

 7. Payment confirmation

 This is the last step in the process and helps your customers confirm their payment details.
 It is essential to make this page secure.
-Customers may not be completely confident in parting with their credit card or debit card details unless your website looks trustworthy.
+Customers may only be completely confident in parting with their credit card or debit card details if your website looks trustworthy.

 Use trust signals such as a secure payment gateway.
-Display the SSL certificate on your page so that customers are sure of the secure transaction.
+Display the SSL certificate on your page so customers know the secure transaction.

 You can also add a cart summary to show customers what items they are purchasing and how much the total bill amounts to, including taxes and shipping costs.